galfas/gossiper/README.md

  - User worst partner (makes the user looses more battles)
  - The worst enemy (makes the user looses more battle)
  - The worst enemy (makes the user looses more battle)
- - User best champion(champion that is used by the user during most of his wins)
+ - User best champion (champion that is used by the user during most of his wins)
  - User worst champion (champion that is used by the user during most of his losses)

- The information will be displayed in the website and I also want to integrate with email, sms and other services.
+ <i>The information will be displayed in the website and I also want to integrate with email, sms and other services.
- (this would be the MVP)
+ (this would be the MVP)</i>

 ## Next steps: